What is a cash flow forecast?

 How can automation help with a cash flow forecast?

-Cash flow forecasting as a startup of entrepeneur can take a large amount of time and resource to complete.
-Utilising the classic method of forecasting within Excel or using spreadsheets can be enormously time consuming, and while they are beneficial for certain tasks, automating the process and save considerable amounts of time.
+Financial planning as a small business can take a large amount of time and resources to complete.
+Utilising the classic method of forecasting within Excel or using spreadsheets can be enormously time consuming, and while they are beneficial for certain tasks, automating the process can save considerable amounts of time.

 By using a financial forecasting tool, businesses can automate and improve their financial forecasting.
 Brixx allows you to do this with a host of smart forecasting features.
-Sign up to a free trial today to see how this can help you.
+Visit our pricing page today to see how this can help you.